Download the all-new Republic app:

 Advertisement

 Stéphane Dujarric, a spokesman for U.N.
-Secretary-General António Guterres, said in a statement that three U.N. workers were among wounded.
+Secretary-General António Guterres, said in a statement that three U.N. workers were among the wounded.

 Advertisement